coredns/rfc/GSoC_Proposal.md

 - __F Measure__: F-Measure provides a way to combine both precisions and recall into a single measure that captures both properties.
 Therefore, F-Measure = (2 * Precision * Recall) / (Precision + Recall)

-- __REsults on testing data__ : Some classes (based on the rules) will not be used for training or validation.
+- __Results on testing data__ : Some classes (based on the rules) will not be used for training or validation.
 They will purely be used for testing purposes to know how the model would respond to never been seen before anomalous data.

 Depending on these evaluation parameters the models would be retrained, and later on, a single model would be shortlisted from the three as a deliverable.